Mike Godson

-Michael Godson Ifeanyichukwu, better known as Mike Godson (born October 10, 1985) is a Nigerian actor and businessman.
-He was born in Kano State, Nigeria but hails from Imo State.
+Michael Godson Ifeanyichukwu, better known as Mike Godson (born October 10, 1985) is a Nigerian actor.
+He was born in Kano State, located in the northwestern region of Nigeria but hails from Imo State, southeastern Nigeria.

 Early life and education

 Godson studied at the University of Jos, Plateau State and holds a bachelor's degree in theater and film arts.

 Career

 Mike Godson began acting in 2009 and has since become known for interpreting love roles in Nollywood.
 Godson has appeared in over 100 films.
 He has featured alongside actors such as Pete Edochie, Clem Ohameze, Kenneth Okonkwo, Van Vicker and John Dumelo.
-He got to the attention in 2015 after he did the movie titled 7 Books of Moses.
-In 2018 Godson signed a deal with a Bollywood production team linked to Zee World.
-Godson also runs an agro processing and commodity trading company.
-Although his acting career does provide him his basic needs, Godson has suggested that it might not be able to grant him financial security.
-He was appointed youth ambassador by the Independent National Electoral Commission in 2015.
+He got noticed in 2015 after he did the movie titled 7 Books of Moses.
+In 2018, Godson signed a deal with a Bollywood production team linked to Zee World.
+Godson invested in a venture business in 2018, which at the time exported agriculture products to Ivory Coast.
+Although his acting career did provide him his basic needs, Godson has repeatedly suggested that it might not granted him financial security.
+He was appointed youth ambassador by the Independent National Electoral Commission (INEC) in 2015.